 If you have sustained losses working with a representative of United Planners Financial Services, and you believe that the individual broker committed fraud or acted negligently, you need to take action to protect your legal rights.
 All registered broker-dealers are legally responsible for the professional conduct of the representatives.
 You deserve full and fair compensation for your investment losses.

 At Sonn Law Group, we have extensive experience handling complex investment fraud cases.
-If you lost a substantial amount of investing with United Planners Financial Services, please call us today at 844-689-5754 or fill out our online contact form.
+Please call us today at 844-689-5754 or fill out our online contact form.
 We will review your claim for free and determine exactly what needs to be done to get you the fair recovery you deserve.
 From our main office in Aventura, FL, we represent investors in all 50 U.S. states.